nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the `Add` Student mechanism behaves at each step.

 Step 1: The user executes `add n/John Doe i/A1234567X f/COM p/98765432 e/johnd@example.com a/John street, block 123, #01-01 s/vaccinated m/peanut allergy r/RVRC` to add a student.
-The `AddressBookParser` class determines that the the command called is `Add`, and therefore creates a new `AddCommandParser` instance to parse the command.
+The `AddressBookParser` class determines that the command called is `Add`, and therefore creates a new `AddCommandParser` instance to parse the command.

 ![Receiving an input](images/ReceiveInput.png)

 Step 2: The `AddCommandParser` instance obtains the user input and checks for its validity.
 It then returns a new `AddCommand` instance to the `LogicManager` via the `AddressBookParser` class.

-> **NOTE:** If the input format is incorrect or not found, `AddCommandParser` will throw a ParseException to tell the user about the error, and execution will stop.
+> **NOTE:** If the input format is incorrect or not found, `AddCommandParser` will throw a `ParseException` to tell the user about the error, and execution will stop.

 ![Parsing an input](images/ParseInput.png)